Emmyekwe/news-aggregator/README.md

 The application implements a comprehensive color management system

-Dsign patterns such as  D.R.Y, KISS, SOLID was implemented
+Dsign patterns such as  D.R.Y, KISS was implemented

 Docker containerization for consistent deployment.